nerfstudio-project/gsplat/docs/source/examples/simple_trainer.rst

 Training on an image
 -----------------------------------
-The `examples/simple_trainer.py` script allows you to test the basic forward projection and rasterization of random gaussians and their differentiability on a single training image.
-This allows you to overfit gaussians on a single view.
+The `examples/simple_trainer.py` script allows you to test the basic projection and rasterization operations with randomly initialized Gaussians and their projection onto a single image.
+This allows you to overfit Gaussians on a single view.

-Simply run the script with:
+Run the script with:

 .. code-block:: bash
     :caption: simple_trainer.py